 Every function of a business needs to track performance metrics including customer service, marketing, finance, HR, IT, supply chain management, and more.

-For brands that sell physical goods, distribution needs to run efficiently.
+For brands that sell physical goods, distribution logistics need to run efficiently.

 Knowing the right performance metrics to track along with best practices for measuring success helps ensure you understand inbound and outbound logistics performance and that you can make the right supply chain optimizations.

 In this article, we’ll cover common distribution metrics as they relate to fulfillment logistics, product sales, and inventory movement to help you maximize efficiencies.